peter-bread/neovim-manager/README.md

 # neovim-manager

-Simple CLI tool to install and switch between latest stable and nighly builds of Neovim.
+Simple CLI tool to install and switch between latest stable and nightly builds of Neovim.

 > [!NOTE]